-Podcast show notes need the main points of each episode
+#1: The main points of each episode

 When you listen to the episode in its entirety, try to pull out the main themes from the conversation.
 These main points can be displayed in a simple bulleted format for easy reading.

-Podcast show notes need a list of resources mentioned
+#2: A list of resources mentioned

 Any time you mention a book, movie, or specific website, it’s important to include a link in your podcast show notes so listeners can access it later.
 If you want to add any extra context as to why you mentioned each resource, feel free to add it in.

-Podcast show notes need a collection of memorable episode quotes
+#3: A collection of memorable episode quotes

-When recording your podcast episode, there will be so many notable quotes from the interview.
+When recording your episode, there will be so many notable quotes from the interview.
 When you listen to the final episode, write down the most quotable things both you and the interviewee said.
 These make for easy sharing on social media.